 The Foundation has a grant application that follows the guidelines listed below (download the grant application as a PDF file).
 Proposals should be brief and submitted by the 10th of January, April, July and October.
-A phone call or concept letter can help determine if a project may fit the program areas of the Foundation.
+An email to the executive director (email@example.com) with a concept letter can help determine if a project may fit the program areas of the Foundation.
 This should include:

 - Brief description of basic need and program specific objectives

 - Brief history of the organization submitting the request